 Tag Archives: Interview

-British-born University of Virginia Professor and 2014 recipient of the New-York Historical American History Book Prize Andrew Jackson O’Shaughnessy fearlessly tackles centuries-old stereotypes surrounding the American Revolution in his upcoming talk at the New-York Historical Society on February 21.
-In your most recent book, The Men Who Lost America: British Leadership, the American Revolution, and the Fate […]
+British-born Saunders Director of the Robert H. Smith International Center for Jefferson Studies at Monticello, Professor of History at the University of Virginia, and 2014 recipient of the New-York Historical American History Book Prize Andrew Jackson O’Shaughnessy fearlessly tackles centuries-old stereotypes surrounding the American Revolution in his upcoming talk at the New-York Historical Society on February 21. […]

 The New-York Historical Society aims to engage visitors and history buffs of all ages, from children in our DiMenna Children’s History Museum to adults through our Public Program series.
 So it’s always great to see someone stay engaged throughout their lives.
 One lifelong learner is Laura Mosco, a former Student Historian who came back to […]